thomas0299/thomas0299.github.io/_blog/land_use.md

 <img src="/images/blog/land_use/yield.png" width="800" height="1200" />

-Land used for cereal production stayed constant while cereal yield skyrocketed
+<p style="text-align: center;">Land used for cereal production stayed constant while cereal yield skyrocketed</p>

 This increased yield has done miracles for the human population, but it has not been so [kind for the environment](https://ourworldindata.org/environmental-impacts-of-food?country):